VPAC/seqpar/sequentialandparallelprogramming.md

 c.
 Use an issue tracking tool.
 ```

 Sometimes these principles could be in conflict.
 For example, item 4b explicitly says not to copy-and-paste.
 Yet a quotation like this is a copy-and-paste.
 Perhaps a reference or a URL could be provided to the authoritive source instead (indeed, it will be found in the reference section).
 However, there is also the principles embodied in 1a.
-If this section simply said "go read this paper", most people (and probably including yourself, gentle reader) would have thought to themselves, "I'll do that later" and it would have happened.
+If this section simply said "go read this paper", most people (and probably including yourself, gentle reader) would have thought to themselves, "I'll do that later" and it wouldn't happen.
 We humans like to read in serial even when hyperlinks are available.
 With appetite whet the emphasis is made, please read the paper *now*, carefully, and take notes.
 Then return to this text.

+Once one has a good grasp of the conventions for coding practises then one has to develop good programming.
+Again, it is only possible to touch upon this in brief and refer the reader to some other excellent sources.
+Because logical and mathematics remains pretty consistent it is possible to recomemnd a text as old as 1970, well recognised as a classic in the subject specifically E.W.Dijkstra's "Notes on Structured Programming" (1970), the URL of the PDF in this book's references.
+"Notes" emphasises the need to testing, structured design, enumeration and induction, abstraction, decomposition of problems and composition of programs, conditionals and branching, comparison of programs, the use of number theory in programming, families of related programs, system and programmer performance, and arrangement of layers corresponding to abstraction.
+If all of this seems familiar, that's because the principles have become commonly accepted in computer science.
+That's why it's a classic!

+Taking a second bite at the cherry, Martin's "Clean Code: A Handbook of Agile Software Craftsmanship" (2009) can be read alongside "Clean Coders" (2011).
+The opening chapter points

+Programming is hard.
+Parallel programming is very hard.
+Quantum programming is impossible.
+[EDIT]

 # 2.0 Sequential Programming with C and Fortran